arbitraryexecution/forta-aave-suite/reserve-watch/README.md

 ## Test Data

-To run all the tests for this agent, use the following command: `npm run test`
+To run all the tests for this bot, use the following command: `npm run test`

+The bot can also be run against a specific block range which should trigger an alert: `npx forta-agent run --range 13940731..13940832`